flashbots/flashtestations/README.md

 # this is the contract BlockBuilderPolicy you deployed up above
 ADDRESS_BLOCK_BUILDER_POLICY=0x0000000000000000000000000000000000000042

-# this is the workload ID emitted in the event from the RegisterTEEScript up above
+# this is the workload ID computed from the TEE's measurement registers
+# You can compute this from a registered TEE's report body using BlockBuilderPolicy.workloadIdForTDRegistration
 WORKLOAD_ID=0xeee********************************************************9164e
 ```